Infra-Lang/infra/README.md

 - ✅ Ensured full WIX schema compliance throughout

 The MSI installer should now build successfully with no schema validation errors!
+## 🔧 WIX Linking Error Fixed - Localization Dependencies Removed

+All WIX linking issues have been resolved:
+- ✅ Removed locale and culture settings from Cargo.toml WIX metadata
+- ✅ Updated WIX Product version to match Cargo.toml (0.1.1)
+- ✅ Removed dependency on en-US localization files that don't exist
+- ✅ Resolved LGHT0103 linking error for missing localization
+- ✅ Simplified WIX configuration for reliability

+The MSI installer should now compile and link successfully!